Or Trevor A. A. Evans, as the book covers say...

 Continuing the Adventure

-Kristen, Avery, and I are lucky we found each other—I realize Avery doesn't have the cognitive capacity to recognize this and that she didn't really have a choice in the matter, but I wrote it anyway.
-Avery is, to quote Kristen, "our little angel baby".
-Days with the two of them get better and better.
+Kristen, Avery, Lincoln, and I are lucky we found each other—I realize the kids don't have the cognitive capacity to recognize this and that they didn't really have a choice in the matter, but whatever.
+Avery is, to put it bluntly, "defiant and unstoppable".
+Lincoln is, two days in, "sleepy, chunky, and beautiful."
+Life is just getting better and better for our fun little family.
 I am so grateful for this adventure we share.

 What does this have to do with my writing? you might ask.
 Well, everything.
 One of my favorite quotes is from Confucious: "Life is really simple, but we insist on making it complicated."
 Few things in life are truly passions, and those are the things worth going all in on.
 Family is one for me.
 Another is the stories I write.
 There have been times where life got in the way, but now that I have figured out the last few years, it's time for me to dive back in and get going faster than ever.